 Outcomes should be specified by actor and action.
 Ideally, each outcome should correspond to a single actor group.
 As a rule of thumb, if several organizations/organization types are likely to be reached/influenced by similar knowledge and processes, and if they are likely to respond in similar ways, this can be treated as a single outcome.
 Otherwise, they should be treated as separate outcomes.
 The causal logic (i.e. theoretical reasoning) for each linkage should be explained in sufficient detail.
 Collectively, the list of outcomes in the Initiative ToC should include all the most important End-of-Initiative outcomes.

-The ToC narrative should also explain the main subsequent outcomes (i.e. beyond end-of Initiative) and the causal logic needed to reach impact, even though those outcomes are not expected to be realized within the time frame of the Initiative.
+The ToC narrative should also explain the main subsequent outcomes (i.e. AA outcomes ) and the causal logic needed to reach impact, even though those outcomes are not expected to be realized within the time frame of the Initiative.
 This is necessary to be able to assess the overall ToC.

 N.B.
 In the current round of Initiative Proposal development, first draft Initiative ToCs have been prepared as part of the Initial Design Phase.
 It is recommended to develop first-iteration WP ToCs before revisiting and refining Initiative ToCs.